Note: This post was updated at 12:48 p.m. ET on June 5 and will be continually updated as additional resources become available.

 - The option for the Labor Department to exempt businesses with fewer than 50 employees from abiding by the paid leave mandate, if the Labor Department decides the new law could pose an existential threat to the company.

-Last week, the International Franchise Association--the trade organization for franchisers, franchisees, and suppliers--requested $300 billion in SBA lending authority for the creation of a small-business workforce stabilization fund and relief for business interruption insurance.
+The International Franchise Association--the trade organization for franchisers, franchisees, and suppliers--has requested $300 billion in SBA lending authority for the creation of a small-business workforce stabilization fund and relief for business interruption insurance.

 - Deferments on first quarter 2020 tax payments until February 2021 for small businesses with up to $10 million in annual sales; and